Skip to main content

 Early July, 2024: Dango L2 Testnet Launch

-• The Dango Testnet announced on the 7th of July 2024, Celo’s first Layer 2 public test network, is currently live.
-Dango allows developers and infrastructure providers to familiarize themselves with the Layer 2 environment.
+• The Dango Testnet announced on the 7th of July 2024, Celo’s first L2 public test network, went live.
+Dango allowed developers and infrastructure providers to familiarize themselves with the L2 environment.
+It was shut down on the 9th of October 2024.

 26th September, 2024: Alfajores L2 Testnet Launch

-• The Celo L2 testnet, Alfajores, will go live.
+• The Celo L2 testnet, Alfajores, went live!
 This provides a testing environment for node operators and developers to ensure compatibility before the mainnet launch.

-• The Celo L2 mainnet will officially launch.
+• Following a successful Baklava upgrade, the Celo L2 mainnet will officially launch.
 All nodes must be updated by this time to avoid disruption.
 Further announcements will confirm the exact date.